MicrosoftDocs/sql-docs/docs/big-data-cluster/quickstart-big-data-cluster-deploy.md

    | **Controller user** | Username for the controller user (default: **admin**). |

    > [!IMPORTANT]
    > Each persistent volume claim in the cluster requires an attached disk.
 Currently, big data cluster requires 21 persistent volume claims.
 When choosing an Azure virtual machine size and number of nodes, make sure that total number of disks that can be attached across the nodes is greater than or equal to 21.
-For example, the Standard_L4s machines supports 16 attached disks, so three nodes means that 48 disks can be attached.
+For example, the [Standard_L4s](https://docs.microsoft.com/azure/virtual-machines/windows/sizes-storage#ls-series) machine size supports 16 attached disks, so three nodes means that 48 disks can be attached.

    > [!NOTE]
    > The `sa` account is a system administrator on the SQL Server master instance that gets created during setup.
 After creating deployment, the `MSSQL_SA_PASSWORD` environment variable is discoverable by running `echo $MSSQL_SA_PASSWORD` in the master instance container.
 For security purposes, change your `sa` password on the master instance after deployment.
 For more information, see [Change the SA password](../linux/quickstart-install-connect-docker.md#sapassword).